 Should you buy it?

 Yes, but don’t expect it to meet all your needs if you’re a power user.
-The iPhone SE (2022) has the performance and lastability of more expensive iPhone models, a decent camera, and is the smallest, most portable iPhone you can buy, but the screen is as small as the battery capacity.
+The iPhone SE (2022) has the performance and lastability of more expensive iPhone models and is the smallest, most portable iPhone you can buy, but the screen is as small as the battery capacity.